adrianhoehne/llama.cpp/docs/development/moe-hot-cache-developer-guide.en.md

 - collect errors and fallback reasons,
 - collect scheduler performance data.

 The bridge split is allowed through `GGML_BACKEND_SCHED_MOE_HOT_CACHE_PARALLEL_FLAG_ALLOW_JOIN_BRIDGE`.
-This matters for Gemma4 Branch-Reduce-Merge, where a small serial split can sit between the hot/cold lanes and the join.
+This matters for Gemma4 because cold-prefix merge or Branch-Reduce-Merge can create a small serial split between the hot/cold lanes and the join.
 Without the flag, validation stays strict at hot-then-cold-then-join.

 ### `ggml/src/ggml-backend.cpp`